SYU2017/Weather-app-Github-page/README.md

 1. Deploy the week12 weather dashboard website to github pages, with the website working on a live, publicly accessible URL as a result.

+        GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.

+         Your site is published at https://syu2017.github.io/Week12-Weather-app-Github-page/

 2. Deploy Guide

      1. Create a new repository on your GitHub account.
 You can name this repository whatever you would like.